BDC Hamburger Icon

 If your business debt no longer benefits your company and is starting to hurt you, here are four steps you can take to manage it.

-If you’re managing your business finances through an Excel spreadsheet, you may not be aware of how much debt your business is carrying.
-If you don’t have a full picture of your business finances, you can’t come up with a plan to manage it.
+If you’re tracking your business finances through an Excel spreadsheet, you may not be aware of how much debt your business is carrying.
+To make matters worse, if you don’t have a full picture of your business finances, you can’t come up with a plan to manage it successfully.

 Consider using small business accounting software, which allows you to get a complete picture of your company’s assets and liabilities.
-This will help you come up with a plan for paying down your debt.
+This will help you develop a workable plan for paying down your debt.

-Ask yourself what would happen if you didn’t pay a particular debt and make decisions about prioritizing your debts based on the seriousness of the consequences.
-The more unpleasant the result, the higher priority the debt.
+Ask yourself what would happen if you didn’t pay a particular debt right away and make decisions about prioritizing your debts based on the seriousness of the consequences.
+The more unpleasant the result, the higher priority paying off the debt should be.

-Most often, payroll takes priority since you need employees to continue running your business.
-Before making payments to suppliers, vendors and creditors, focus on clearing payroll.
+Most often, meeting payroll obligations takes priority since you need to pay your employees to retain them and continue running your business.
+Before making payments to suppliers, vendors and creditors, focus on clearing your payroll liabilities.

-One option is to approach your bank and attempt to renegotiate the terms and conditions of your loan.
-If you’re a long-time customer, the bank may be willing to work with you to lower your interest rate or monthly payments.
+One option for managing debt related to business loans is to approach your bank (or other loan provider) and attempt to renegotiate your loan repayment terms and conditions.
+If you’re a long-time customer, the lender may be willing to work with you to lower your interest rate or monthly payments.

-If you’re having trouble paying off your monthly loan installments, speak to your creditors before they come to you and ask for money.
+If you’re having trouble paying off your monthly loan installments or other debts, speak to your creditors before they come to you and ask for money.
 If you can come up with an alternative payment plan and show them how you would maintain your payments, your creditors may be more willing to work with you.
-After all, if you default on the loan, they won’t receive any money from you.
+After all, if you default on the debt, they won’t receive any money from you.

 Should you refinance your small business debt?

-If none of the previous steps are an option, consider refinancing your business debt.
-Here are four reasons to consider refinancing.
+If none of the previous steps are an option or give you enough breathing room, consider business debt consolidation, otherwise known as refinancing.
+Here are some reasons to consider this path.

 Refinancing makes life simpler.

 If you’re tired of juggling multiple due dates, bills and interest rates, refinancing can make your life easier.
-Refinancing will provide you with a single loan, so you’ll keep track of just one payment instead of several.
+Refinancing will provide you with a single loan, so you’ll have one debt payment to keep track of instead of several.

 Refinancing saves your dollars.